 Additionally, I learned how I could change my thinking and ultimately my reactions to stress from the book called Switch on Your Brain by Dr. Caroline Leaf.
 In her research, she discovered that what we consciously think and what we say and do comes from the information and memory images in the unconscious mind.
 Also, in my quest to understand how a healthy person should think and act, I read Seven Habits of Highly Effective People by Stephen Covey.
 I wanted so much to be what Covey described that I pursued learning more about how to heal the unresolved issues of my childhood.
 You will find the adapted summary of this book on the page titled “Healthy Thinking and Behaving.”

 Ultimately, the Bible is the most important book to read for complete healing and transformation of our minds, hearts, and health.
-Furthermore, in order for the prayers in this guide to be effective, we need to have a right relationship with God, because it is God who ultimately heals us.
-If you have issues with God, I would ask that you believe the fact that He wants to heal your hurts and give you life, which Satan has taken from you.
-This begins with spiritual healing through believing and confessing that Jesus Christ is God the Son, who died on the cross to pay the debt for sin; to forgive our sins and free us from sins control (See Jn 1:29; 1 Jn 4:15; 1 Pet 1:18-19; Col 1:14; & Gal 5:1).
-When we confess this with our mouth and believe it with our heart, then God the Holy Spirit and His love, life, and light enter into our hearts (See Gal 4:6 & 1 Cor 6:17).
+Furthermore, for the prayers in this guide to be effective, we need to have a right relationship with God, because it is God who ultimately heals us.
+If you have issues with God, I would ask that you believe the fact that He wants to heal your hurts and give you a new life.
+This begins with spiritual healing by believing and confessing that Jesus Christ is God the Son, who died on the cross to pay the debt for sin and who forgives our sins and frees us from sins control (See Jn 1:29; 1 Jn 4:15; 1 Pet 1:18-19; Col 1:14; & Gal 5:1).
+When we confess this with our mouth and believe it with our heart, then God the Holy Spirit enters our hearts and fills us with the love, life, and light of Jesus (See Gal 4:6 & 1 Cor 6:17).
 If you have not made this confession, then do it now to begin the healing process (See Rom 10:9-13 & Eph 2:1-10).
 Moreover, we are transformed by the love of God the Father as we remain with Him and trust Him to transform our lives according to His Word.